 It is not uncommon for a victim of sexual assault to have no physical injuries or signs of their assault.
-But sexual assault is still a crime and can be reported to the police in the same way as other crimes.
+This does not mean that a crime has not taken place and it is not something that can be reported to the police, or something that a survivor can seek support for.
+More information about this support is detailed content of these pages.

-Find out what support there is if you feel that you may have been sexually assaulted.
+Find out what support there is if you have been sexually assaulted.

 If you think that you know someone who has been sexually assaulted and would like to know how to support them, go to our ' I think I know someone who has been sexually assaulted' page.